Wang-Yan-Hao/FreeBSD-Online-Document-Editor/README.md

 $ cd ./root/
 $ npm install
 ```

 ## Package
-1. Opal-compiler@1.0.13, installed by npm in root/package.json.
+1. Opal-compiler@1.0.13: installed by npm in root/package.json.
-2. Asciidoctor.js@2.2.6 , installed by npm in root/package.json.
+2. Asciidoctor.js@2.2.6: installed by npm in root/package.json.
 This release is based on Asciidoctor 2.0.17 and Opal 0.11.99.dev ([link](https://github.com/asciidoctor/asciidoctor.js/releases)).
-3. Ace.js@1.11.2, using CDN to include in root/index.html.
+3. Ace.js@1.11.2: using the Cloudflare CDN to include in root/index.html.
-4. Jsdiff@5.1.0, using CDN to include in root/index.html.
+4. Jsdiff@5.1.0: using the Cloudflare CDN to include in root/index.html.

 ## Open in the local server
 There are three ways to open the website on the local server that can help you develop.
 When you change the code, you can see the change on the local server immediately.